LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

-This directory contains example scripts for creating GNU Prolog generated executable files that embed Logtalk.
+This directory contains example scripts for creating GNU Prolog generated executable files that embed Logtalk and an optional Logtalk application.

 The following scripts are provided:

 - `gprolog_embed_logtalk.sh`
-	creates a `logtalk` executable that embeds the Logtalk compiler and runtime; starts the top-level interpreter when run
+	creates a `logtalk` executable that embeds the Logtalk compiler/runtime and an optional application; starts the top-level interpreter when run

 Known issues
 ------------